mdgolammafuz/ICO-with-ERC20-Token/README.md

 ABI is basically how you call functions in a contract and get data back.
 <br/>

-* ABI is list of contract’s function and arguments and it’s in JSON format.
+* ABI is a list of contract functions and arguments and it’s in JSON format.
 ABI is known at compile time.
 <br/>

 * ABI is generated from source code through compilation.
 If we don’t have the source code we can’t generate the contract ABI (or only from the bytecode using reverse engineering).